North Carolina Civil Court Records

 The court hears appeals of civil cases brought from the superior and district court.
 When the panel of judges is in disagreement, they send the case to the Supreme Court for final reviews.

-Established since 1777, the Superior Court of North Carolina is one of the oldest courts in the state.
+The Superior Court of North Carolina is one of the oldest courts in the state.
 The court permits hearing cases with a jury (impanel juries), but a judge usually decides all the civil cases.
 It hears civil cases of over $25,000.
 The court has five divisions and 48 districts with judges that are rotated every six months within the districts in their allocated division.
 Records of cases filed at this level are maintained by the superior court alongside other clerical assignments.
 The superior court clerk also acts as a judge of probate, handling proceedings related to the authenticity of paper wills, and administering estates for incapable and deceased people.

 The District Court of North Carolina hears civil matters alongside other cases such as criminal.
 Juvenile, and the magistrate.
 There are 41 district courts in the state.
-The civil cases brought to the court is often heard and decided by a Judge.
+The civil cases brought to the court are often heard and decided by a Judge.
 The court hears civil cases such as cases involving claims of less than $25,000, divorce, child support, or child custody.

 What is included in a North Carolina Civil Court Record?